Muzeef42/Muzeef42/README.md

 Feel free to check out my repositories and connect with me!

-- 🔭 Working on Java, Python, and C projects
+- 🔭 Working on Java, Python, MERN
 - CURRENTLY LEARNING JAVA WITH DSA WITH CONSISTENT
 - 🌱 Learning advanced data structures and MERN stack
 - 💬 Ask me about Java, Python, C, HTML, CSS, or data structures